Baba Yaga

 Elena Langer’s new song cycle is commissioned by Oxford International Song Festival.

-Baba Yaga: Songs and Dances of Death is produced in partnership with Beethovenfest Bonn and Oxford International Song Festival.
+Baba Yaga: Songs and Dances of Death is a coproduction between Beethovenfest Bonn and Oxford International Song Festival.

 Trailer